Launcelot Kiggell: Second Boer War

+Inter-war years

-He was promoted to substantive lieutenant colonel in January 1904, and from then until 1907 he was DAAG at the Staff College, during which he was promoted to brevet lieutenant colonel in April 1905.
-In that year he presented a paper to the Aldershot Military Society, which was criticised for excessive emphasis on the lessons of the Napoleonic and Franco-Prussian Wars rather than the more recent Boer and Russo-Japanese Wars, and "stressing that battles would be localized with reserves conveniently placed within a few hours' march.
+He was promoted to substantive lieutenant colonel in January 1904, and from then until 1907 he was DAAG at the Staff College, during which time he was promoted to brevet lieutenant colonel in April 1905.
+In that year he presented a paper to the Aldershot Military Society, which was criticised for excessive emphasis on the lessons of the Napoleonic and Franco-Prussian wars rather than the more recent Second Boer War and Russo-Japanese wars, and "stressing that battles would be localized with reserves conveniently placed within a few hours' march.
 Unsurprisingly, his audience was critical of this view".
-He wrote a revised edition of Edward Hamley's Operations of War.
-He wanted to change the name of Staff College to the "War School" and to train commanders rather than just staff officers, a view which he shared with Henry Rawlinson, William Robertson and Douglas Haig, all of whom he would encounter during World War I.
+He wrote a revised edition of Edward Bruce Hamley's Operations of War.
+He wanted to change the name of the Staff College to the "War School" and to train commanders rather than just staff officers, a view which he shared with Henry Rawlinson, William Robertson and Douglas Haig, all of whom he would encounter during the First World War.

-He was promoted in January 1907 to colonel and was a general staff officer (GSO1) at Horse Guards (army headquarters) from 1907 to 1909.
+He was promoted in January 1907 to colonel and was a general staff officer, grade 1 (GSO1) at Horse Guards (army headquarters) from 1907 to 1909.
 He was awarded a Companion of the Order of the Bath in June 1908.
 He was then promoted to temporary brigadier general in charge of administration at Scottish Command from March to October 1909.
 He was then director of staff duties at the War Office from 1909 to 1913, in succession to Haig, of whom he was something of a protégé.
-He was considered as a successor for Henry Wilson as commandant of the Staff College in 1910, but the post went to Robertson; instead he succeeded Robertson as commandant in October 1913 and for which he was allowed to retain his temporary rank.
+He was considered as a successor for Henry Wilson as commandant of the Staff College in 1910, but the post went to Robertson; instead he succeeded Robertson as commandant in October 1913, for which Kiggell was allowed to retain his temporary brigadier's rank.
 J. F. C. Fuller, a student at the Staff College at the time, saw Kiggell as "a highly educated soldier, but a doctrinaire … he possessed knowledge, but little vision … a dyspeptic, gloomy and doleful man".